Fehr, Walter R. Department of Agronomy, Iowa State University of Science and Technology, Ames, Iowa.

-Glycine max, an erect annual legume native to China that is widely cultivated for forage and for its seed, which is a major source of vegetable protein and oil for human and animal consumption and for industrial usage.
+An erect annual legume, Glycine max, known for its high protein and oil contents.
+Soybean (Glycine max, order Fabales) is one of the most significant commercial legume species.
+Native to China, soybean is widely cultivated for forage and for its seed, which is a major source of vegetable protein and oil for human and animal consumption and for industrial usage.
 Introduced from China into North America in 1765, soybean plants (Fig. 1) were first grown as a curiosity and then as a forage and soil-building crop.
 The valued portion of the plant is the seed (Fig. 2), which contains about 40% protein and 20% oil on a dry-weight basis.
-See also: Fabales; Farm crops; Legume; Legume forages; Seed
+See also: Fabales; Farm crops; Fat and oil (food); Legume; Legume forages; Protein; Seed

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.